 Determine the individual user's Occupational PICS Code by placing the first letter of the highest scored interest on the first line, the next highest letter on the second line, and the third highest on the third line.
+For ties, draw a circle around the tied codes and combine them as one in your interpretation.
 You may record all interest letter codes in descending order.
 The Occupational PICS Code will be the three highest scored interest areas.